yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 (1) then( )  : If the promise gets `resolved`, the then( ) method is called after the promise is resolved, then we can decide what to do with the resolved promise. then( ) accepts two function arguments, the first handler supplied to it will be called if the promise is resolved, The second one will be called if the promise is rejected. <br/>
 (2) catch( )  : If the promise gets `rejected`, it will jump to the catch( ) method. <br/>
 (3) finally() : Execute the same piece of code whether the promise is `fulfilled` or `rejected`. <br/>
-(4) all() : Creates a new Promise that will be resolved when all of promises are resolved.
-If any of the promises are rejected, the returned Promise will be rejected immediately and will provide the value of the Promise that was rejected.  <br/>
+(4) all() : Creates a new promise that will be resolved when all of promises are resolved.
+If any of the promises are rejected, the returned promise will be rejected immediately and will provide the value of the promise that was rejected.  <br/>
 (5) Keep waiting : During pending.
 ```
 myPromise.then((message) => {